 Until I read about LaGuardia from my aunt’s view of him, the “Little Flower” had been an interesting character, in a black Stetson, who read the funnies to children during the truckers’ strike.
 Through the letters I saw a man driven to do good, often trampling over the feelings of others in his hurry.
 In the end, I saw him as a tragic hero, who did so much good for his City, but never could take his talents to another level, as he had hoped to do.

 The novel, LOVE, SARAH evolved over a period of eight years.
 Several incidents in the letters became the inspiration for mini-dramas in the book.
 Historical events found their way into the lives of the characters, revealing more about each of them and giving greater meaning and insights into the events.
 Weaving the stories of the five main characters together offered a larger picture of a complicated time.

 While this is a novel, I hope my research, discoveries and insights shed light on the period.
 My goal for the research was to provide subtle, not intrusive, background.
 Many of my discoveries found their way into the book.
 Others, too interesting to be discarded, appear in REFLECTIONS.
-And, the extensive research will be itemized in the RESOURCES section.

 The most important insight I personally gained is that seeing the War through the eyes of people who lived it is a powerful experience.
 Hopefully, you’ll feel that, too.